-To defrost the rear window glass and outside mirrors (if so equipped), start the engine and turn the rear window defroster switch clockwise (Type A), or push the rear window defroster switch on (Type B).
-The rear window defroster indicator light on the display screen comes on.
-Turn (Type A) or push (Type B) the switch again to turn the defroster off.
+To defrost the rear window glass and outside mirrors (if so equipped), start the engine and push the rear window defroster switch on.
+The rear window defroster indicator light comes on.
+Push the switch again to turn the defroster off.